tbs1-bo/ioemu/README.md

 ![screenshot](ioemu-screenshot.png)

-The emulator contains two buttons.
+The emulator has two buttons.
 Their current state (pressed or not pressed) can be read from the attribute `button_pressed`.
 It's a bool array corresponding to the state of being pressed.

 You can either click one of the buttons or use the key 1 and 2 on your keyboard.